-In fact, there's plenty here for a beginner to get a perfect sense of how dropshipping works from the technical side.
+On the whole, there's plenty here for a beginner to get a perfect sense of how dropshipping works from the technical side.

-Sure, it's missing some of the trimmings found in other courses, but it's hard to complain about the lack of mentoring or expecting weekly Q&As at this price point.
+Of course, it's missing some of the trimmings found in other courses, but it's hard to complain about the lack of mentoring or expecting weekly Q&As at this price point.

 I guess a valid argument is whether the paid Verum eCom course offers enough compared to their free stuff on YouTube.

-It's been a typical project verum reddit question, and the consensus is the free stuff is probably enough.
+For the most part the consensus is the free stuff is probably enough.

-It's worth keeping in mind the marketing law of reciprocity.
+Nevertheless, It's worth keeping in mind the marketing law of reciprocity.

 There are suggestions on Reddit and Youtube stating if you use their free material, it's only fair to pony up for the course as a small way to say thank you and many sound happy to do so.